Developer: Capcom Publisher: Capcom Release: 09/06/96 Genre: Beat em up

 There are a number of significant differences in Warriors of Fate next to its predecessor.
 The biggest is that the game no longer takes place entirely on horseback.
 With that each playable character is distinct from each other in many different ways.
 Compared to most titles in the genre the characters in Warriors of Fate have a larger move set, most executed using simple button combinations.
 While you perform the moves the same there are significant distinctions per character.
 Huang Zhong uses a bow and attacks from long range by default.
 Guan Yu fights barehanded and has plenty of wrestling moves in his repertoire.
 Meanwhile Wei Yan has some of the most devastating attacks in the game but they suffer from short reach and a long windup.
 Sadly the experience system and weapon upgrades have been discarded but they were no substitute for the barebones gameplay.

 Horseback riding is still in the game and is now even better.
 Everyone wields a different weapon while mounted with most being some form of spear.
 The incredibly long reach helps keep enemies at bay but it goes further than that.
 You have unique special moves on horseback which is extremely cool.
-It is extremely easy to steamroll entire screens of soldiers when you are skilled enough but it takes time to reach that point.
+It is extremely easy to steamroll entire screens of soldiers when you are good enough but it takes time to reach that point.
 You can only get dismounted twice before your steed runs away.
 But if you are good enough you can steamroll the egregiously long boss battles.

 Warriors of Fate is an exercise in less is more.
 Your battle options have been significantly expanded over the first game but you do not always get to use them.
 Because the game throws so many enemies at once it becomes more of a question of crowd control over prioritizing.
 Brawlers like Streets or Rage 2 and Knights of the Round excel because they vary the enemy groupings.
 In Final Fight if Andore appears alongside Two P and Slash you know he needs to go first.
 In Warriors of Fate you usually fight groups of ten enemies comprised of two types.
 The spectacle is greater but the strategy suffers as a result.
 It is also a means of stretching the short levels.
 By no means is it bad but despite the grandeur I noticed I enjoyed the gameplay loop less than similar titles.